luca-office/evaluation-api/README.md

 # evaluation-api

-A REST API with an endpoint that provides access to different functions implemented in Python or R. Each function/ API call returns a score that a participant achieved for a specific task.
+A REST API providing access to different evaluation functions implemented in Python and R. Each function/ API call returns a score that a participant achieved for a specific task.
 Further, a more detailed answer category might be returned and, and in case of probabilistic coding approaches like those based on machine learning models, it also returns a probability for the correctness of the estimated score.

 In order to use the API and test new function implmentations it is necessary to provide access to a database from an instance of a LUCA Office simulation.
 Access to a local installation for developing and testing new functions is currently only available on request.